 The Gasification Systems Program plans to continue to develop air separation technologies to be utilized in advanced modular energy systems that will make substantial progress toward enabling cost-competitive, coal-based power generation with near-zero emissions.
 Consistent with the overall Program strategy, technological development of air separation systems will be suitably sized for integration in modular gasification systems.
 The Program continues a non-restrictive strategy of fostering technology advancement in any of the air separation technology areas, from cryogenic to innovative concepts, if potential for cost reduction and performance advancement exist.

-ITMs are nonporous ceramic membranes that are permeable only to oxygen ions and are therefore 100% selective.
+At suitably elevated temperatures, certain formulations of ceramic membranes are permeable only to oxygen ions and are therefore 100% selective.
+Examples have included OTM (Oxygen Transport Membranes) and ITM (Ion Transport Membranes) which have undergone significant development (notably by Praxair and Air Products).
 At temperatures of 1450-1650°F, oxygen from feed air adsorbs on the membrane and dissociates to form oxygen ions by electron transfer.
 The oxygen anions enter and migrate through the ceramic lattice counter-currently with electrons and are driven toward the permeate side by the oxygen partial pressure differential that can be established variously by pressurizing the feed air, establishing vacuum on the permeate side, or gas sweeping the permeate side.
-ITM systems afford the opportunity of integrated operation with turbines, and their operation at elevated temperatures increases efficiency/reduces parasitic energy penalty compared to conventional cryogenic oxygen production systems.
-Systems analyses on a variety of gasification-based processes have shown significant cost and efficiency advantages with the application of ITM membranes for oxygen production compared to conventional cryogenic technology; however, technical issues with membrane life and production yield continue to be problematic.
-As such, ITM oxygen production technology’s potential may be best realized in application to smaller, modular systems, and in efforts to improve membrane durability and operational integrity of air separation modules.
+Ceramic membrane systems afford the opportunity of integrated operation with turbines, and their operation at elevated temperatures increases efficiency/reduces parasitic energy penalty compared to conventional cryogenic oxygen production systems.
+Systems analyses on a variety of gasification-based processes have shown significant cost and efficiency advantages compared to conventional cryogenic technology; however, technical issues with membrane life, durability of system components, and manufacturing yield continue to be problematic.
+Approaches such as identifying different materials including dual or mixed matrix ceramic materials which can operate at more moderate temperatures (1100-1300°F) with suitable flux, and membrane configurations and engineering to improve durability and operational integrity of air separation modules, and application to smaller, modular systems have developmental promise.

 Cryogenic-based Air Separation Systems Improvements and Modularization